 Books.
 I think books are awesome.
 And nothing beats holding an actual book in your hands.
 No offense to reading tablets, but there’s just something about books.
 We read a LOT to the boys.
 They love it.
 They also seem to pick up an enthusiasm for reading right when I say “bedtime.” 🤔

 Puzzles.
 Puzzles are timeless.
 They teach creativity, problem-solving, and motor skills.
 They’re sticking around in this house.

-Toys that we use while keeping a minimalist lifestyle while raising kids!
+Toys that we use while keeping a minimalist lifestyle and raising kids!